tfabris/BlueGigaEmpeg/README.md

   that represents the connected Arduino (this will be different on each system).

-- Select "Tools" then "Serial Monitor".
+- Select "Tools" then "Serial Monitor", or press the magnifying glass icon in the upper right corner of the window.
 The serial monitor will appear.
   Set it to 115200 BPS and set line endings to "both NL & CR".

 You should see some serial port output from the Arduino.
 If you don't already see this, try closing and re-opening the Serial Monitor.

-If the Serial Monitor is working, select the "File" menu in the Arduino IDE, select "Open" and locate the BlueGigaEmpeg.ino project file in the folder that you obtained and unzipped earlier.
-Compile and upload it to the Arduino Mega board by pressing the "Upload" button on the main window.
-The Upload button is the green circle with the arrow inside it.
+If the Serial Monitor is working, then you are read to compile and upload the sketch to the Arduino Mega board.
+Do the following:

+- Select "File", "Open" and open the BlueGigaEmpeg.ino project file in the folder that you obtained and unzipped earlier.

+- Compile and upload it by selecting "Sketch", "Upload", or by pressing the Upload button in the main window. the Upload button is the green circle with the arrow inside it.

-It will take several seconds to upload.
-Look at the Arduino IDE and make sure that there is no red text or other error messages near the bottom of the window which would indicate a problem compiling or uploading the sketch.
+- It will take several seconds to upload.

+- Look at the Arduino IDE and make sure that there is no red text or other error messages near the bottom of the window which would indicate a problem compiling or uploading the sketch.
 If it is good, there will be a very small piece of text on the IDE, on the green bar between the code pane (top) and the console pane (bottom), saying "done uploading".

-After the latest version of the BlueGigaEmpeg.ino sketch is successfully uploaded to the Arduino, look at the output in the Serial Monitor again.
+- After the latest version of the BlueGigaEmpeg.ino sketch is successfully uploaded to the Arduino, look at the output in the Serial Monitor again.
   The top section of the output should list the RX and TX buffer sizes near the beginning, and indicate that they are good.
 An error message will appear if the serial port buffer sizes are not good.

 Close the Arduino IDE and disconnect the USB cable from the computer.
 The USB cable should be left disconnected from the computer during normal operation of